Matt Bloom

-Matthew Jason Bloom (born November 14, 1972) is an American retired professional wrestler and professional football player.
-He is currently signed to WWE, where he is the head trainer at the WWE Performance Center in Orlando, Florida.
+Matthew Jason Bloom (born November 14, 1972) is an American retired professional wrestler.
+He is signed to WWE, where he is the head trainer at the WWE Performance Center in Orlando, Florida.

 Bloom is best known for his in-ring appearances with WWE as Prince Albert, Albert and A-Train from 1999 to 2004, and as Lord Tensai and Tensai from 2012 to 2014, as well as for his appearances in Japan from 2005 to 2012 with All Japan Pro Wrestling (AJPW), New Japan Pro-Wrestling (NJPW) and Pro Wrestling Noah (Noah) as Giant Bernard (ジャイアント・バーナード, Jaianto Bānādo).
 Championships held by Bloom over the course of his career include the GHC Tag Team Championship, IWGP Tag Team Championship and WWF Intercontinental Championship.

 Early life

 Bloom was born in Peabody, Massachusetts.
 He attended Peabody Veterans Memorial High School, where he earned three letters in football and basketball, two in track and field, and one in baseball.
 Bloom also attended Camp Tevya in Brookline, New Hampshire in the early 1980s, and went on to attend the University of Pittsburgh, where he played football as an offensive tackle and an offensive guard.
 Bloom graduated in 1996 with a degree in sign language.
-Following the 1995 NFL Draft, he was signed by the San Diego Chargers as an undrafted free agent, but was eventually waived by the team.
 He then became a schoolteacher, teaching mathematics and English to children with behavioral problems and deaf children at Revere High School.
 After rewarding his three most apt students with a trip to a professional wrestling event, Bloom, who as a child had aspired to wrestle professionally, met wrestler and wrestling trainer Killer Kowalski and expressed an interest in learning how to wrestle.
 Kowalski invited Bloom to attend his school, and Bloom opted to leave teaching and train as a wrestler.